René Clair: Awards and honours

 René Clair held the national honours of Grand officier de la Légion d'honneur, Commandeur des Arts et des Lettres, and Grand-croix de l'ordre national du Mérite.
 He received the Grand Prix du cinéma français in 1953.

+In 1951, he won the Prix Italia in Naples for a French radio production of Une larme du diable by Théophile Gautier.

 In 1956 he was awarded an honorary doctorate by the University of Cambridge.

-In 1960 he was elected to the Académie française; he was not the first film-maker so honoured (he was preceded by Marcel Pagnol (1946), Jean Cocteau (1955), and Marcel Achard (1959)) but he was the first to be elected primarily as a film-maker.
+In 1960 he was elected to the Académie Française; he was not the first film-maker so honoured (he was preceded by Marcel Pagnol (1946), Jean Cocteau (1955), and Marcel Achard (1959)) but he was the first to be elected primarily as a film-maker.
 In 1994 the Académie established the Prix René-Clair as an annual prize awarded to a distinguished film-maker.

 In 1967 he received an honorary doctorate from the Royal College of Art in London.

 As well as many awards made for individual films, Clair received an honorary prize at the 11th Moscow International Film Festival in 1979 for his contribution to cinema.

 Place René Clair in Boulogne-Billancourt, on the outskirts of Paris and near the site of the former film studios in that district, is named after him.